This is Ed Gillespie, the Republican candidate for Virginia governor.

 Here are six key things you need to know about Ed Gillespie:

 He’s dodged the question for years, but now we have confirmation.
 If Gillespie is elected in November, he said he would sign a bill that would block access to care at Planned Parenthood health centers in Virginia.

 Gillespie's plan could take away birth control, life saving cancer screenings, and HIV testing for the over 23,000 Virginians who depend on Planned Parenthood health centers for their essential health care.

 2) He wants to overturn Roe. v Wade

 As early as 2012, Gillespie applauded fellow Republicans for saying that Roe V. Wade was “wrongly decided.”
 Then, at a candidates’ forum this past April, Gillespie was pressed on whether he wants to see Roe v.
 Wade overturned.
-Ed Gillespie made it clear that he would like to overturn this important ruling for women's health, saying,
+Ed Gillespie made it clear that he would like ban abortion, saying,